techCarpenter/techcarpenter.org-hugo/content/about.md

 ## What I can do for you

-I work as a freelance web developer known as _The Tech Carpenter_.
-I specialize in building websites for small businesses that want to increase the visibility of their business with their very own web presence.
+I work as a web developer known as _The Tech Carpenter_.
+I specialize in building websites for small businesses that want to increase their visibility with their very own web presence.
 However, I also make updates for existing websites.

 **You're in the right place if you face any of the following problems:**